avoryscampbell/thermochemistry-explorer/README.md

 ## Acknowledgments

-Developed by a Columbia University undergraduate in the Departments of Computer Science.
 Special thanks to:

-* Columbia Department of Chemistry** for foundational thermodynamics instruction
+* Columbia Department of Chemistry for foundational thermodynamics instruction
-* The NIST Chemistry WebBook** for open scientific data
+* The NIST Chemistry WebBook for open scientific data

 ## Goals